 We actively promote race equality (as set out in the Race Relations Act (as amended)) and, as an Agency of the Scottish Government, we fully subscribe to the Government's Race Equality Scheme.
 We continue to develop structures and systems to ensure that equality is an integral part of our thinking and behaviour.

-Head of Digital Transformation & IT Operations: Andre Morelli
+- Head of Digital Transformation and IT Operations: Andre Morelli

 Our organisational structure